hydratk/hydratk-ext-datagen/doc/rst/tutor/ext/datagen/tut5_selenium.rst

 Tutorial 5: Selenium
 ====================

-Adapter of Selenium scripts (used by Firefox IDE plugin) to Yoda format
+Adapter of Selenium scripts (used by Katalon Recorder plugin for Firefox, Chrome) to Yoda format

 Command line
 ^^^^^^^^^^^^